bus driving on the road

 Individuals who have suffered these injuries should not have to be concerned about how they will cover their medical expenses, particularly if the accident was caused by a vehicle malfunction or driver mistakes.

-Who Can Be Held Liable for My Bus Accident Injuries?
+Who Can Be Held Liable For My Bus Accident Injuries?

 Three primary parties may be held responsible or accountable.

-Bus Driver or Bus Company
+Bus Driver Or Bus Company

 Bus drivers, regardless of their specific role, are subject to “common carrier” laws that impose significantly higher standards compared to regular drivers.
 These laws exist because bus drivers are entrusted with the safe transportation of a larger number of passengers and are operating larger and potentially hazardous vehicles.